jkh130/HumanFactorsProject/restaurant-app/README.md

 Install Dependencies: Install the project's dependencies by running the following command:

+1. npm install
-npm install
+2. npm install node-schedule

 Running the Application
-Once you've completed the installation, you can start the Food App with the following command:
+Once you've completed the installation of both, you can start the Food App with the following command:

+if you dont install node-schedule this will cause an error and for the program to not work properly so it is important to install

 npm run dev